 The statement said Vy’s “life security is in serious danger in prison via criminals who serve prison guards” and that the family planned to file a formal complaint against Gia Trung Prison officials with national authorities and also advocate for an independent United Nations investigation into the abuse.

-In late 2022, Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s request for comment on Vy’s health, detention, and allegations of abuse.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s October 2023 request for comment on Vy’s health, detention, and allegations of abuse and extortion.